White Collar Defense

 " Managing White Collar Legal Issues (Inside the Minds) Ch.
 3,

-" Health Care Compliance Association (HCCA), National Compliance Institute, San Diego, CA, April 2014
+" Health Care Compliance Association, National Compliance Institute, Orlando, Florida, April 2015

 "Stark: The Regulation of Physician Referrals